anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 A successful interaction with the domain CA will result in a pledge LDevID certificate, which is then forwarded by the registrar to the registrar-agent using the Content-Type header: `application/pkcs7-mime`.

-### TODO: Provisioning of wrapped CA certificates to Registrar-Agent
+### Request Wrapped-CA-certificate(s) (Registrar-Agent to Registrar)

 As the pledge will verify it own certificate LDevID certificate when received, it also needs the corresponding CA certificates.
-This is done in EST using the "/.well-known/est/cacerts" endpoint, which provides the CA certificates over a TLS protected connection.
+This is done in EST {{RFC7030}} using the "/.well-known/est/cacerts" endpoint, which provides the CA certificates over a TLS protected connection.
-BRSKI-PRM requires a signature wrapped CA certificate response, to avoid that the pledge can be provided with arbitrary CA certificates in an authorized way.
+BRSKI-PRM requires a signature wrapped CA certificate object, to avoid that the pledge can be provided with arbitrary CA certificates in an authorized way.
-The additional signature of the registrar will allow the pledge to verify the authorization to install CA certificates.
+The registrar signed CA certificate object will allow the pledge to verify the authorization to install the received CA certificate(s).
-As the CA certificates are provided to the pledge after the voucher, the pledge has the necessary information to validate the provisioning object.
+As the CA certificate(s) are provided to the pledge after the voucher, the pledge has the required information to verify the wrapped CA certificate object.

-To allow the registrar-agent to request signature wrapped CA certificates, a new endpoint for BRSKI-PRM on the registrar is defined as "/.well-known/brski/wrappedcacerts"
+To support registrar-agent requesting a signature wrapped CA certificate(s) object, a new endpoint for BRSKI-PRM is defined on the registrar: "/.well-known/brski/wrappedcacerts"

-The registrar-agent SHALL requests the EST CA trust anchor database information (in form of CA certificates) with an HTTPS GET message.
+The registrar-agent SHALL requests the EST CA trust anchor database information (in form of CA certificates) by HTTP GET.

 The Content-Type header of the response SHALL be: `application/jose+json`.

-This is a deviation from the Content-Type header values used in {{RFC7030}} and results in additional processing at the domain registrar (as EST server).
+This is a deviation from the Content-Type header values used in EST {{RFC7030}} and results in additional processing at the domain registrar (as EST server).
-The additional processing is the signature of the CA certificate information using the registrar EE credential resulting in a signed JSON object.
-The CA certificates are provided as base64 encoded x5b.
+The additional processing is to sign the CA certificate(s) information using the registrar EE credentials.
+This results in a signed CA certificate(s) object (JSON-in-JWS), the CA certificates are provided as base64 encoded "x5b" in the JWS payload.

 ~~~~
 # The CA certificates data with additional registrar signaturer in